-- · Highwoods Properties, Inc.

-- · Kilroy Realty Corporation

-- · Liberty Property Trust

-- Mack-Cali Realty Corporation

-- · Parkway Properties

-- SL Green Realty Corp
+Brandywine Realty Trust Highwoods Properties, Inc. Brookfield Properties Kilroy Realty Corporation Corporate Office Properties Trust Liberty Property Trust Cousins Properties Incorporated Mack-Cali Realty Corporation Douglas Emmett, Inc. Parkway Properties Duke Realty Corporation SL Green Realty Corp

 The above peer group is unchanged from the previous year.
-Across the various measures of size such as total capitalization, assets and revenue; earnings before interest, taxes, depreciation, and amortization; earnings before interest and taxes; net operating income; funds from operations; and funds from operations per share, Piedmont's size is generally positioned near the middle of the peer group, and Piedmont's 2010 performance was generally in the upper half to upper quartile of the peers.
+Across the various measures of size such as total capitalization, assets and revenue; earnings before interest, taxes, depreciation, and amortization; earnings before interest and taxes; net operating income; funds from operations; and funds from operations per share, Piedmont's size is generally positioned near the median of the peer group, whereas Piedmont's 2011 performance varied in comparison to the peers based on which performance metric was being compared.

-We apply our compensation policies to all of our named executive officers on the same basis, with differences in compensation opportunities between each of our executive officers reflecting each of the officers' roles and responsibilities within our Company, as well as market pay practices.
-Our assessment of market pay is primarily driven by comparing our 2010 pay practices for each of our named executive officers with the 2010 pay practices for their comparable position reflected in the market reference data as follows:
+We apply our compensation policies to all of our NEOs on the same basis, with differences in compensation opportunities between each of our executive officers reflecting each of the officers' roles and responsibilities within our Company, as well as market pay practices.
+Our assessment of market pay is primarily driven by comparing our 2011 pay practices for each of our NEOs with the 2011 pay practices for their comparable position reflected in the market reference data as follows:

-Mark tet Data Name Title Primary Match Secondary Match Donald A. Miller President and CEO Peer Group- Chief Executive Officer NAREIT-Chief Executive Officer Robert E. Bowers Chief Financial Officer Peer Group-Chief Financial Officer NAREIT-Chief Financial Officer Raymond L. Owens EVP-Capital Markets NAREIT-Head of Capital Markets Peer Group-Average 3 rd - 4 th Highest Paid Executive Carroll A. Reddic EVP-Real Estate Operations NAREIT-Head of Asset Management Peer Group-Average 3 rd - 4 th Highest Paid Executive Laura P. Moon Chief Accounting Officer NAREIT-Chief Accounting Officer
+Market Data Name Title Primary Match Secondary Match Donald A. Miller, CFA President and CEO Peer Group -Chief Executive Officer NAREIT-Chief Executive Officer Robert E. Bowers Chief Financial Officer Peer Group-Chief Financial Officer NAREIT-Chief Financial Officer Raymond L. Owens EVP-Capital Markets NAREIT-Head of Capital Markets Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Head of Capital Markets Carroll A. Reddic EVP-Real Estate Operations NAREIT-Head of Asset Management Peer Group-Average 3 rd - 4 th Highest Paid Executive NAREIT-Head of Asset Management

 In general, our Chief Executive and Chief Financial Officers' target compensation opportunities were compared to the peer group primarily and NAREIT survey secondarily based on positional match.
-Our pay practices for our Executive Vice Presidents were compared with the pay practices based on a 50/50 blend of (a) the 3rd-4th most highly compensated individuals (averaged) for the peer group; and (b) NAREIT Survey Data.
+Our pay practices for our Executive Vice Presidents were compared with the pay practices based on a 50/50 blend of (a) the 3rd-4th most highly compensated individuals (averaged) for the peer group; and (b) NAREIT survey data.
 Because there is not an exact positional match for our Executive Vice Presidents, the Compensation Committee places less emphasis on the market reference data for our Executive Vice Presidents than it does for our other executives.
-Our Chief Accounting Officer's target compensation opportunity was compared to the NAREIT survey exclusively based on positional match.